This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-Scholarship amounts are not listed for the 2013-2014 academic year.
-You will be notified by the Scholarship Committee if you receive a scholarship.
+You will be notified by the Department of Professional Education Scholarship Committee if you receive a scholarship.
 Some scholarships described below may not be awarded due to fund availability.

 Letters after the scholarship name indicate who may apply for the award:

 [F] Freshman | [C] Continuing | [T] Transfer | [G] Graduate

 Recipients shall be education majors, preferably with an interest in classroom teaching, shall have demonstrated high academic performance, and show financial need.

 Recipient shall be enrolled full time as an education major.
 Recipient shall also be a U.S. Citizen from Platte City, MO and the Platte County R-3 School District.
 Academic achievement and financial need are leading criteria.